lucacasonato/messageformat.dev/docs/quick-start.md

 ## Functions

-How placeholders behave can be modified with functions.
+How placeholders behave can be modified with {functions}.
 Functions are prefixed with a colon `:`.
 Functions are often used to format values in particular ways.

 <mf2-interactive>